-Scoring Instructions: Public art means privately funded, constructed, and maintained artwork located on private property but which also provides a public benefit.
+Scoring Instructions: Public art means privately funded, constructed, and maintained artwork located on private property, but which also provides a public benefit, or on public property pursuant to City approval,.
 The public art must be located in areas on the site clearly visible from the public street or sidewalk or in publicly accessible outdoor areas.
 Public art must be displayed in a manner that will enhance its enjoyment by the general public.